 Imagine you or a loved one has just been diagnosed with diabetes mellitus.
 The first shock and uncertainty can be tough.
-But remember, you’re not alone.
-Millions in the United States face this chronic condition, and with the right team, you can manage it well.
+However, remember that you’re not alone.
+Millions in the United States face this chronic condition, and with the right team, you can manage it well with bold Interprofessional Care for Diabetes Mellitus: A Guide.

 Interprofessional care for diabetes mellitus is a team effort.
 It brings together many healthcare professionals for comprehensive support.
-This team includes experts like endocrinologists, nurses, nutritionists, and mental health practitioners.
+This team comprises experts such as endocrinologists, nurses, nutritionists, and mental health practitioners.
 Together, they help you deal with diabetes’s challenges and empower you to manage your health.

 In the United States, this team-based approach is crucial.
 With 3 million Canadians living with diabetes and up to 11 million including undiagnosed cases, the healthcare system is under a lot of pressure.
-By using interprofessional care, we can manage diabetes better, improve patient outcomes, and ease the healthcare burden.
+By using bold Interprofessional Care for Diabetes Mellitus: A Guide, we can manage diabetes better, improve patient outcomes, and ease the healthcare burden.

 Key Takeaways